Payment Orchestration: What a merchant needs to know

 The bottom line is that the PSP, or payment gateway, generally enables a linear process of presenting cardholder details to a card network and communicating the decision of whether or not to honor the transaction by the issuing and acquiring banks.
 By contrast, payment orchestration represents lower-level decision-making processes, like a proprietary fraud check, selecting which PSP to use, and deciding whether to automatically attempt a second attempt in the case of a decline.

-Where Payment Orchestration Falls Short
+Where Payment Orchestration Platforms Fall Short

 Single-Point-of-Failure Threats